timabell/schema-explorer/_posts/2019-06-10-database-tools-you-didnt-know-about.md

 ---
 layout: article
-title: Database tools you didn't know about
+title: Database tools I was surprised existed
 description: A complete list of tools for database people and developers
 category: blog
 ---

-But you already know all the tools don't you?
+But you already know all the tools for working with databases don't you?

 That's what I thought too before I started working on [SQL Schema Explorer](http://schemaexplorer.io/).
 Even after 18 years working with